How to Pronounce “Alle”

-Just this month, a new piece published in Crack the Spine.
-Also this year, I was a semifinalist in Hippocampus Magazine’s “Remember in November” Creative Nonfiction Contest.
+I am a semi-finalist in Screencraft’s Cinematic Short Story Contest.
+Finalists announced on March 14th, 2018.
+Send me good vibes.
+I was semifinalist in Hippocampus Magazine’s “Remember in November” Creative Nonfiction Contest.
 Other “wins” include a Best of the Net nomination from Word Riot, First Place in The Richard Hugo House New Works competition, and semi-finalist for the New Guard Machigonne Fiction Contest.
-Favorite publications: Creative Nonfiction, The Citron Review, Brevity (blog), Stymie Magazine, Bust, Literary Mama, Seattle Times, Seattle Weekly, and The Stranger (Contributing Writer).
+Favorite publications include literary magazines such as Treehouse, Creative Nonfiction, Brevity (blog), The Citron Review, Crack the Spine, jmww, and Literary Mama; as well as journalism in Seattle Times, Seattle Weekly, and The Stranger (Contributing Writer).

 Why “On Publishing”, or: Who Do You Think You Are, Missy?

 Once a month for six years straight, I produced a financially accessible publishing seminars, bringing to Seattle agents and editors (mostly from NYC, but also from “The Coast”) who could give writers insight into publishing and contacts to help them do so.

 In addition to producing the above (aka: The Richard Hugo House InPrint series), I teach; primarily at Hugo House, also at The University of Washington Extension and at area writing conferences.
 Past positions include an editorial/marketing internship at Seal Press, and marketing manager/assistant book buyer for the proudly independent Tree of Life Judaica& Books.

 I write about childhood.
 Everything I did or did not experience as a child manifests in everything that is or is not going on in my life today.
 It therefore manifests in the lives of my children.